Where are the best places to watch the SF Chinese New Year parade? Inquiring minds want to know, so here they are...

 The glass walls of the City College campus offer a view of the end of the parade near the judges stands; I don't know how good of a view it will be, or how crowded, but it's a possibility.
 The second story is the library; I don't know if it will be open during the parade.

-At several locations on the parade route, viewing stands like bleachers will be set up.
+At various locations on the parade route, viewing stands like bleachers will be set up.
 You can buy a ticket for a seat in one of the stands.

-This year, the stands will be set up at four locations:
+This year, the stands will be set up at two locations:

-For the tickets for the Sutter Street stands and Kearny stands between California and Sacramento, you can purchase them through the official parade site, at chineseparade.com. $30 each plus $8 shipping and handling fee for less than 10 tickets.
+To get tickets for the Sutter Street stands and Kearny Street stands, you can purchase them through the official parade site, at chineseparade.com. $30 each plus $8 shipping and handling fee for less than 10 tickets.
 10% off for 10 or more tickets.
 Under 2 yrs free.

 Here is what the stands seating actually looked like in 2016:

-This suggestion might be a little on the lame side, but if you get there earlyish, it might work out well.
-At the corner of Kearny and California, there are two buildings that have a series of steps going up to them.
-Standing on a step could give you a bit better view over the heads of the crowd.
-Just a thought.
+This spot is free, and would give you a place to sit down if you get there early-ish.
+At the corner of Kearny and California, there are two buildings on the parade route that have a series of steps going up to them.

 Opinions vary as to whether it's better to watch from a spot towards the beginning of the route (performers have more energy) or towards the end (less crowded); difficult call!

 Staying in the city on February 11, 2017?
-Several major hotels are right on the parade route.
+A number of major hotels are right on the parade route.
 But only some rooms look down on the parade.

 The Westin Saint Francis Hotel on Union Square is on the corner of Post and Powell, where the parade makes a turn.
 Your room would have to be looking down on that corner (northeast corner of the hotel).